cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewportReferencePresentation.md

 id, slice index and view plane normal.
 This allows for quick identification of whether a viewport is showing a given reference, as well as navigating quickly to the given view.
-This is primarily used in `isReferenceCompatible` which can be called many times on orthographic views.
+This is primarily used in `isReferenceCompatible` which can be called many times on orthographic views in order to determine annotation tool views.

 Note that a stack viewport will not provide the `volumeId`, so this optimization cannot be used for those references.

-### Mappings
+### Reference Creation and Usage by Stack and Orthographic Viewports

-The stack viewport provides:
+The stack viewport creates references containing:

 - referencedImageId and sliceIndex
 - Frame of reference, focal point and normal when available

-The orthographic viewport provides:
+The orthographic viewport creates references containing

 - referencedImageId with a possibly incorrect slice index when displaying acquisition views
 - Frame of reference, focal point and normal
 - volumeId and sliceIndex

-The stack viewport can consume only the referencedImageId, with either a correct or incorrect slice index.
-When used with an incorrect slice index, the referenced image is still found, but takes longer.
+The stack viewport can only consume a view reference containing a referencedImageId.
+The isReferenceCompatible for stack viewports will use the slice index for a quick check of whether the image is found at the given location, but does not otherwise use the sliceIndex.

 The orthographic viewport can consume the volume id, slice index and normal, OR the frame of reference/focal/normal.

+3d viewports only provide and require the FOR/focal/normal.

 ## View Presentation

-The view presentation specifies the relative size and position of the image within the viewport, as well as any LUT transforms to be applied beyond the default transform.
-This starts with a display area specifying the basic positioning, and then uses a percentage zoom and pan to add relative changes to the display area.
-The typical use case for a view presentation is to allow remembering how an image is presented to the user instead of the reference to what image is presented.
+The view presentation specifies the pan, zoom and VOI information for a viewport.
+The pan and zoom are specified as percentage values relative to the viewport size and the original display area (which is included if specified).
+This allows applying the same view presentation to a variety of viewport sizes that may or may not display the same image instance.

+The VOI is relative to the base LUT specified in the image data.
+That is, it excludes modality and presentation LUT transforms.
+Currently only window width/center is specified, although full lookup tables may be allowed later.

 Some typical uses cases for view presentation are: